H0B4RT/RoR-Departed/README.md

 also thank you to everyone in the ss1 and redux communities! you have been excellent, friendly people and for that i thank you!

+and lastly, thank you hopoo games for making one of the greatest games i've ever played. i can't thank you enough.